Starting a Business in Colombia and Getting the Investment Visa: A Step by Step Guide - 2022 Update

-In this blog, we explain the steps you need to take to start up a business in Colombia and successfully apply for the investment visa.
+In this blog, we explain the steps you need to take to start up a business in Colombia and successfully apply for an investment visa in 2022.

 Let’s start off by creating your business.

 Whatever industry your Colombian business belongs to, legally establishing it is your first port of call.

 The type of business you’re looking to set up depends on the way you want to operate.
 For example, your business could be: